Roadhouse Winery: Pleasing Pinot Noir in Healdsburg

 pictured below) and in late 2006, became a partner in an ill-fated venture formerly known as Russian River

 Vineyards in Forestville.
-He extricated himself from that business over a year or so, landing on his feet with the
+He extricated himself from that business after a year or so, landing on his feet with the

 the original start up when the first item they bought for the winery was a pool table which they still have.
 They